Time fractional stochastic differential equations driven by pure jump L\'evy noise: Well-posedness of the equation

-To finish the first part, it remains to show that if $u,v$ are two strong solutions with the same initial condition, then they must be the same.
-Indeed, if we denote $h(t):=||u-v||_{p,t}^p $, then by a similar argument,
+To finish the proof of the first part, it remains to show that if $u,v$ are two strong solutions with the same process $\{k(t)\}$, then they must be the same.
+Let $h(t):=||u-v||_{p,t}^p $, then using the same argument for \eqref{e:2}, we get